 To change the Y-axis scale to a custom range, click anywhere on the axis, enter the desired minimum and maximum values, click Save, and then click the refresh graph button.
-To return to auto-ranging, click the Y-axis, click Reset to Default Range, and refresh.
+To return to auto-ranging, click the Y-axis, click Set Defaults, and refresh.